 1. Introduction

-The field of zoology has evolved beyond its traditional focus on classification and physiology into an interdisciplinary science that integrates genetics, bioinformatics, biomechanics, and environmental science.
-This transformation is driven by the increasing complexity of biological questions and global challenges, necessitating cross-disciplinary expertise.
-The integration of computational biology and bioinformatics, for example, has significantly advanced genetic research and molecular systems analysis (Alves et al., 2008).
+The field of zoology has evolved beyond its traditional focus on classification and physiology into an interdisciplinary field that integrates genetics, bioinformatics, biomechanics, and environmental science.
+This transformation is driven by the increasing complexity of biological questions and global challenges that necessitate cross-disciplinary expertise.
+The integration of computational biology and bioinformatics, for example, has significantly advanced genetic research and molecular system analyses (Alves et al., 2008).
 Similarly, citizen science initiatives and environmental education have broadened the scope of zoological research, fostering sustainability and conservation awareness (Ballard et al., 2024).
 Additionally, artificial intelligence (AI) is reshaping zoological studies by enabling species classification, ecological monitoring, and evolutionary modeling (Saba & Balwan, 2025).
-These advancements highlight the need for a modernized, multidisciplinary approach to zoology education that equips students with the necessary problem-solving skills to navigate contemporary scientific and technological challenges (Osman et al., 2013; Hanisch & Eirdosh, 2020).
+These advancements highlight the need for a modernized, multidisciplinary approach to zoology education that equips students with the problem-solving skills necessary to navigate contemporary scientific and technological challenges (Osman et al., 2013; Hanisch & Eirdosh, 2020).

 1.1.
 Problem Statement

-Despite the clear benefits of interdisciplinary education, traditional zoology curricula remain largely discipline-specific, often failing to integrate modern technological and computational advancements.
+Despite the clear benefits of interdisciplinary education, traditional zoology curricula remain largely discipline-specific and often fail to integrate modern technological and computational advancements.
 This lack of interdisciplinary exposure may hinder students' ability to apply zoological concepts to real-world challenges, particularly in fields such as biomedical research, ecological modeling, and bioengineering.
-Moreover, while interdisciplinary approaches have been widely adopted in fields such as medicine and environmental science, their systematic incorporation into zoology education remains inconsistent.
-Addressing these gaps is crucial to ensuring that students are prepared for the demands of contemporary scientific research and industry applications.
+Moreover, although interdisciplinary approaches have been widely adopted in fields such as medicine and environmental science, their systematic incorporation into zoology education remains inconsistent.
+Addressing these gaps is crucial for ensuring that students are prepared for the demands of contemporary scientific research and industrial applications.

 1.2.
 Research Gap

-While prior studies have explored the integration of individual interdisciplinary components-such as biomechanics in bioinspired robotics (Mo et al., 2020) and AI in conservation biology (Pettorelli et al., 2024)-there is limited research on the comprehensive impact of a multidisciplinary curriculum on student learning outcomes and engagement in zoology education.
-Existing literature primarily focuses on case-specific applications rather than a holistic assessment of interdisciplinary teaching methods.
-This study fills that gap by systematically analyzing the effects of incorporating biomechanics, bioinformatics, and ecological modeling into zoology education, providing empirical evidence of its impact on student performance, engagement, and faculty perspectives.
+While prior studies have explored the integration of individual interdisciplinary components, such as biomechanics in bioinspired robotics (Mo et al., 2020) and AI in conservation biology (Pettorelli et al., 2024)-there is limited research on the comprehensive impact of a multidisciplinary curriculum on student learning outcomes and engagement in zoology education.
+The existing literature primarily focuses on case-specific applications rather than a holistic assessment of interdisciplinary teaching methods.
+This study fills this gap by systematically analyzing the effects of incorporating biomechanics, bioinformatics, and ecological modeling into zoology education, providing empirical evidence of its impact on student performance, engagement, and faculty perspectives.

 1.3.
 Research Objective and Hypothesis

-This study aims to evaluate the effectiveness of a multidisciplinary approach in zoology education by addressing the following research question:
+This study aimed to evaluate the effectiveness of a multidisciplinary approach in zoology education by addressing the following research question:

-Does integrating interdisciplinary elements such as biomechanics, bioinformatics, and ecological modeling enhance student learning outcomes, engagement levels, and faculty acceptance compared to traditional zoology teaching methods?
+Does integrating interdisciplinary elements such as biomechanics, bioinformatics, and ecological modeling enhance student learning outcomes, engagement levels, and faculty acceptance compared with traditional zoology teaching methods?

 Based on prior research and preliminary observations, we hypothesize that:

-Student Performance – Students exposed to interdisciplinary teaching will demonstrate statistically significant improvements in academic performance compared to those in traditional zoology courses.
+Student Performance: Students exposed to interdisciplinary teaching will demonstrate statistically significant improvements in academic performance compared with those in traditional zoology courses.

-Engagement Levels – Interdisciplinary teaching will lead to higher student engagement, particularly in applied and technology-driven topics.
+Engagement Levels: Interdisciplinary teaching leads to higher student engagement, particularly in applied and technology-driven topics.

-Faculty Perception – Faculty will acknowledge the benefits of interdisciplinary teaching but may highlight challenges such as curriculum constraints and resource limitations.
+Faculty Perception: Faculty will acknowledge the benefits of interdisciplinary teaching but may highlight challenges such as curriculum constraints and resource limitations.

 1.4.
 Significance of the Study

-By providing empirical evidence on the benefits and challenges of interdisciplinary education in zoology, this study contributes to ongoing discussions on curriculum reform.
-The findings can inform educational policymakers, curriculum designers, and instructors in developing more adaptive and application-driven learning models that align with the evolving demands of the field.
-Additionally, the study offers insights into overcoming barriers such as faculty expertise gaps and resource constraints, ultimately fostering a more integrative and innovative approach to zoology education.
+By providing empirical evidence on the benefits and challenges of interdisciplinary education in zoology, this study contributes to the ongoing discussions on curriculum reform.
+These findings can inform educational policymakers, curriculum designers, and instructors in developing more adaptive and application-driven learning models that align with the evolving demands of the field.
+Additionally, the study offers insights into overcoming barriers, such as faculty expertise gaps and resource constraints, ultimately fostering a more integrative and innovative approach to zoology education.

 2. Literature Review: